kozec/sc-controller/docs/protocol.md

 Unlocking is done automatically when client is disconnected, or using `Unlock.` message.

+#### `Observe: button1 button2...`
+Enables observing on physical button, axis or pad.
+Works like Lock, but events from observed sources are processed normally and to client at same time.

+Any number of clients can observe same source, so upon this requests, daemon always responds with `OK.` While source is observed, daemon keeps sending `Event: ...` messages every time when button is pressed, released, axis moved, etc...

+Unlocking is done automatically when client is disconnected, or using `Unlock.` message.

 #### `OSD: text to display`
 Asks daemon to display OSD message.
 No escaping or quoting is needed, everything after colon is displayed as text.